 See in Glossary become more complex.

 The ability to quickly enter and exit Play Mode is an important factor while you are developing your game or app.
 The faster you can enter and exit Play Mode, the faster you can make and test changes.

 Because a rapid speed of iteration while developing is important, and because the time to reset the Scene and scripting state can become an obstacle to that, Unity offers the ability to configure what happens when you enter Play Mode, giving you the option to disable either, or both, of the “Domain Reload” and “Scene Reload” actions.
 These two options are provided by the Configurable Enter Play Mode feature.

 The diagram below shows the effects of disabling the Reload Domain and Reload Scene settings.

-To configure the Enter Play Mode settings, go to File > Project Settings > Editor and enable Enter Play Mode Options.
+To configure the Enter Play Mode settings, go to Edit > Project Settings > Editor and enable Enter Play Mode Options.
 When you enable this, the options to reload domain and reload scene become available.

 Enable Reload Domain to enable Domain Reloading.
 Enable Reload Scene to enable Scene Reloading.